IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide-4.md

 3. Each subwindow will be processed when it is full, regardless of the state of the other subwindows.
 4. The processing callable will receive only the tuples for a specific subwindow.

-Continuing the example,

-   - Since sensor B reports every second and the window is processed in batches of 10, the subwindow for sensor B will be full every 10 seconds and the `Averages` class will be invoked only with tuples for sensor A.
-   - Sensor A is reporting every minute, so its window will be full every 10 minutes, and the `Averages` class will be invoked with tuples from sensor B every 10 minutes.

 Modify the example and re-run it: